MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

 > [!NOTE]
 > For ATA versions 1.8 and higher, event collection configuration is no longer necessary for ATA Lightweight Gateways.
 The ATA Lightweight Gateway can now read events locally, without the need to configure event forwarding.

 In addition to collecting and analyzing network traffic to and from the domain controllers, ATA can use Windows events to further enhance detections.
-It uses event 4776 for NTLM which enhances various detections and events 4732, 4733, 4728, 4729, 4756, and 4757 for enhancing detection of sensitive group modifications.
+It uses event 4776 for NTLM, which enhances various detections and events 4732, 4733, 4728, 4729, 4756, and 4757 for enhancing detection of sensitive group modifications.
 This can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide ATA with additional information that is not available via the domain controller network traffic.

 #### SIEM/Syslog
-For ATA to be able to consume data from a Syslog server, you need to do the following:
+For ATA to be able to consume data from a Syslog server, you need to perform the following steps:

 -   Configure your ATA Gateway servers to listen to and accept events forwarded from the SIEM/Syslog server.
 > [!NOTE]